...

 Late Calls

-A party or attorney running late to court must notify the clerk at least 30 minutes before docket call.
-Provide clerk the attorney’s name, cause number, where they are, time estimate before arrival, contact telephone number if more than 30 minutes late.
-Frequent late calls subject to verification.
+A party or attorney running late to the court must notify the clerk at least 30 minutes before the docket call.
+Provide the clerk the attorney’s name, cause number, where they are, time estimate before arrival, and contact telephone number if more than 30 minutes late.
+Frequent late calls are subject to verification.
 Frequent late calls due to traffic are unacceptable.
 Leave earlier.

 Scheduling Orders

-Scheduling Orders are issued 90 days after the case is filed with 90 days’ notice of the trial setting.
-Pretrial Conference will be held 10 days prior to trial.
+The court issues Scheduling Orders 90 days after the case is filed, with a 90-day notice of the trial setting.
+A Pretrial Conference is held 10 days before the trial.

 Follow Scheduling Orders, including, but not limited to, the following: